jsabin/kb/README.md

     1. Install Homebrew - see http://brew.sh/
     2. Install the latest version of BASH "brew install bash".
 Verify that BASH is 4.2 or greater "echo $BASH_VERSION".
     3. Change shell by running "csh" and add "/usr/local/bin/bash" to the end of /etc/shells.
+    4. "pip install argcomplete"
-    4. Run "activate-global-python-argcomplete --dest /usr/local/etc/bash_completion.d"
+    5. Run "activate-global-python-argcomplete --dest /usr/local/etc/bash_completion.d"
-    5. Run "source /usr/local/etc/bash_completion.d/python-argcomplete.sh"
+    6. Run "source /usr/local/etc/bash_completion.d/python-argcomplete.sh"
-    6. Add "source /usr/local/etc/bash_completion.d/python-argcomplete.sh" to your ./bashrc.
+    7. Add "source /usr/local/etc/bash_completion.d/python-argcomplete.sh" to your ./bashrc.

 6. Copy src/kb to a location on your machine
 7. Add the directory where kb is to your PATH variable - "export PATH=%PATH:/[path to kb]